dhutapratama/docs/sanctum.md

 <a name="configuring-your-first-party-domains"></a>
 #### Configuring Your First-Party Domains

 First, you should configure which domains your SPA will be making requests from.
 You may configure these domains using the `stateful` configuration option in your `sanctum` configuration file.
-This configuration setting determines which domains will maintain "stateful" authentication using Laravel session cookies when making requests to your API.
+This configuration setting determines which domains will maintain "stateful" authentication using Lets session cookies when making requests to your API.

 > **Warning**
 > If you are accessing your application via a URL that includes a port (`127.0.0.1:8000`), you should ensure that you include the port number with the domain.